TrueYogiApp/TrueYogi-App/README.md

 True Yogi (YOGI) is a **spiritual token** that rewards people not for mining, scrolling, or spending time —
 but for **being silent**, **sitting in meditation**, and **honoring the present moment**.

+    Core Features:
 🔹 Built on Solana
-  🔹 Deployed using Meteora’s dynamic bonding curve
+🔹 Deployed using Meteora's dynamic bonding curve
 🔹 Fully decentralized and non-extractive
 🔹 Designed to give — not to take

+    Key Principles:
+🌿 Rewards presence over productivity
+🕉️ Aligns crypto with dharma
+🌄 Creates value through stillness
+🔑 Meditation is the private key

 ---